l2xl/papers/time-shifted-mining.md

-# Time Shift Proof-of-Work Beyond a Functional Spec
+# Difficulty Adjustment for Time Shift Proof-of-Work

 Disclaimer: This write-up was created due to a private discussion between several people.
 Authorship of this idea belongs to a broader group of people than just the committers here.
 Original idea by Jack Liao.